 To prep the doors, I gave them a good cleaning using this TSP Substitute.
 I wanted to take care of this while they were still flat.
 After that, I lined up the strips on the door and used this Ah-may-zing glue on the back of the strips.
 My contractor friend hipped me to this stuff.
 He’s used it to fuse marble together!
 If you buy enough clamps and have enough patience, this glue would actually allow you to skip nailing the strips in place.
 It’s that good.

 Now the sanding process was a PROCESS.
-Got the front of the doors and drawers all laid out.
-I started with a medium grit paper (120), sanded everything then switched my sanding paper and repeated.
+Get the front of the doors and drawers all laid out.
+Start with a medium grit paper (120), sanded everything then switched switch sanding paper and repeat.
 I went all the way up to 400 grit paper, skipping grits in between Another tip from my contractor friend.
 It took about 2 hours to do all the doors and drawers.

 Fixing the little things